grosa1/BatchExplorer/docs/README.md

 The dev-server and dev-electron support hot reload for a better development experience.
 Simply saving a file will cause the UI to refresh to your updated changes.

-*Note:* Changes to any files in the node client directory ('src/client') require restarting the application.
+*Note:* Changes to any files in the node client directory ('desktop/src/client') require restarting the application.

-Please also take a look at the [coding guidelines](coding-guidelines.md) for this repo for best practices.
+Please also take a look at the [coding guidelines](desktop/coding-guidelines.md) for this repo for best practices.

-## Editor

-If you're using VSCode (recommended) we suggest you use the following extensions:

-* EditorConfig for VS Code (Important)
-* ESLint
-* Debugger for Chrome

-## Detailed commands
+### Detailed Batch Explorer commands

 **Magic command** (starts the server and electron in dev mode)